alexellis/k3sup/README.md

 ```

 You now have `kubectl` access from your laptop to your Raspberry Pi running k3s.

+If you want to join some nodes, run `export IP=""` for each additional RPi, followed by:

+* `k3sup join --ip $IP --server-ip $SERVER_IP --user pi`

+> Remember all these commands are run from your computer, not the RPi.

 Now where next?
 I would recommend my detailed tutorial where I spend time looking at how to flash the SD card, deploy k3s, deploy OpenFaaS (for some useful microservices), and then get incoming HTTP traffic.